Understanding Pelvic Organ Prolapse

 I believe that education on this topic is key - if I had known about it earlier, I maybe wouldn't have felt so broken and alone.

 Usually, the muscles and connective tissues in the pelvis support these organs and hold them in place.
 There are several factors that may cause damage to the pelvic floor, the most common being pregnancy and childbirth.
 Pregnancy and vaginal delivery can damage the pelvic muscles and nerves, allowing pelvic organs to descend.
 This can occur more commonly in women who have delivered a large baby, have required forceps during delivery, or have had many babies.
 Symptoms of prolapse resulting from this damage to the pelvic tissues can occur shortly after pregnancy but often take many years to develop.
+I was four weeks postpartum from a vaginal delivery of my 9lb 8oz daughter when I realized something was wrong.
+For me, the first symptom was a bulge-like feeling in my vagina; similar to when a tampon is not inserted correctly.
+What followed was a long journey of research, doctor’s visits, pelvic floor physical therapy, grieving the loss of what I thought early motherhood would be like, and ultimately, surgery two years later.
+There are four main types of prolapse:- Anterior vaginal wall prolapse (cystocele): The front wall of the vagina sags downward or outward, which allows the bladder to drop from its normal position and bulge into the vagina or past the vaginal opening.

 - Posterior vaginal wall prolapse (rectocele): The weakened vaginal wall and perineum allow the rectum to bulge into the vagina or past the vaginal opening.